Why study this course?

 You can apply for all teacher training courses, apart from the assessment-only route, through the Department for Education’s “Apply for teacher training” service.

-You have the option to apply to London Met or one of our partner schools.
-To apply to us, select London Metropolitan University as the training provider and then choose the relevant course.
+Select London Metropolitan University (L68) as the training provider and then choose the relevant course.
 You can also use the following codes:

 Training provider code: L68